civo/kubernetes-marketplace/ferretdb/post_install.md

-## FerretDB –  a truly Open Source MongoDB alternative
+## FerretDB

+[FerretDB](https://www.ferretdb.com/) is an open-source database, providing a viable alternative to MongoDB, and is built on top of PostgreSQL.

 ### External access